-(1) The assessor shall annually review at least one-eighth of the parcels in the county exempted or excluded from taxation to verify that these parcels qualify for the exemption or exclusion.
+(l) The assessor shall annually review at least one-eighth of the parcels in the county exempted or excluded from taxation to verify that these parcels qualify for the exemption or exclusion.
 By this method, the assessor shall review the eligibility of all parcels exempted or excluded from taxation in an eight-year period.
 The assessor may require the owner of exempt or excluded property to make available for inspection any information reasonably needed by the assessor to verify that the property continues to qualify for the exemption or exclusion.
-The owner has 60 days from the date a written request for the information is made to submit the information requested available in the time required without good cause, then the property loses its exemption or exclusion.
+The owner has 60 days from the date a written request for the information is made to submit the information to the assessor.
+If the assessor determines that the owner failed to make the information requested available in the time required without good cause, then the property loses its exemption or exclusion.
 If the property loses its exemption or exclusion for failure to provide the requested information, the The assessor must reinstate the property's exemption or exclusion when the owner makes the requested information available within 60 days after the disqualification unless the information discloses that the property is no longer eligible for the exemption or exclusion."